mattermost/docs/source/install/transport-encryption/config-database.rst

 Any connection to the MySQL server must now be made with secure transport enabled.

-Last but not least, restart the server and confirm it is up and running:
+Last, but not least, restart the server and confirm it is up and running:

   .. code-block:: none